kgoeltner/chemical_compound/README.md

 # chemical_compound
-Program that calculates the atomic weight of a compound &amp; prints unique elements
+Program that calculates the atomic weight of a compound &amp; prints unique elements.